Flower Remedies: for Insecurity, Sense of Uselessness & Uncertainty

 HORNBEAM: Those Who Drag Along, Without Energy

-Bach called Hornbeam “the remedy for Monday sickness”.
-Those who do not have the psychological energy to face another week equal to the previous ones: the same routine, the same food at the company canteen, the same papers to fill out, always identical for years.
+Those who don’t have the psychological energy to face another week equal to the previous ones: the same routine, the same food at the company canteen, the same papers to fill out, always identical for years.

 How the Remedy Works

 Hornbeam helps us to get out of apathy by recovering mental clarity to face everyday tasks with greater energy.
-It also promotes sleep, thus allowing the mind to regenerate.

 Having recovered the necessary vitality, we’re able to face the situation with awareness, in order to find ways to get out of the daily routine, to know how to decide and add a pinch of creativity and imagination to our life.